-A statement from a qualified Architect was submitted with the application verifying that they designed, or directed the design of, the development.
-The statement also provides an explanation that verifies how the design quality principles are achieved within the development and demonstrates, in terms of the Apartment Design Guide (ADG), how the objectives in Parts 3 and 4 of the guide have been achieved.
+A statement from a qualified Architect was submitted with the application verifying that they designed, or directed the design of, the proposed modified development.
+The statement outlines that the modifications have regard to the design quality principles in terms of the Apartment Design Guide (ADG).